"Security vs. Interoperability" Arguments: An Analytical Framework

 \section{Introduction}

-Billions of users of phones and other digital devices today entrust vast amounts of personal data to their devices and to services that are controlled, in general, by a small number of very large companies.
-These companies have had huge discretion over whom to share this data with, and how to secure these vast data flows---in messaging, digital payments, tap-and-go technology, and more.
-Recent concerns around concentration of power in big tech have led to calls and legal mandates for platforms to support increased interoperation.
-The idea is that this would open the market to more smaller players, promoting healthier competition, and break away from existing large-scale business models involving expansive control over software and hardware ecosystems by a single market actor.
-Large tech platforms have every incentive to resist moves to open up their systems.
+Billions of users entrust vast amounts of personal data to their devices and to services that are controlled by a small number of very large companies.
+These companies have huge discretion over with whom they share this data, and how they secure these vast data flows---in messaging, digital payments, tap-and-go technology, and more.

+Recent concerns around concentration of power in big tech have led to calls and legal mandates for platforms to support increased interoperation \cite{ll1, ll2, ll3, ll4, ll5}.
+The idea is that interoperation would open the market to more smaller players, promoting healthier competition, especially where a single market actor holds expansive control over a software and/or hardware ecosystem.
+Large tech platforms, on the other hand, have every incentive to resist moves to open up their systems to interoperation.

 In this context, companies seeking to resist interoperability mandates are increasingly arguing that the security of their systems requires keeping them closed and limiting competition.
-They also portray their systems' security as a key business proposition, and a key reason consumers are attracted to their business models.
+They describe their systems' security as a key business proposition, and a key reason consumers are attracted to their business models.

+By way of illustration, Google recently argued against mandated interoperation with alternative app stores in a case in front of the US Supreme Court:

+\begin{quote} ``[t]he [interoperation] requirement \dots effectively requir[es] Google to endorse stores that might be full of harmful content, ranging from malware that can scam or extort users to pornography and hate speech.''\footnote{Application for Partial Stay of Permanent Injunction Pending Disposition of Petition for a Writ of Certiorari at 39, \emph{Google LLC v.
+Epic Games, Inc.}, 147 F.4th 917 (9th Cir.
+July 31, 2025) (No. 25A), \emph{cert. denied}, No. 25-521 (2026).} \end{quote}

 These kinds of statements tend to appear in public-facing communications and sometimes legal or regulatory filings.
 As such, they typically remain high level, and do not get into technical detail on the precise nature of the claimed tensions between security and interoperation.
-By way of illustration, in a public document responding to antitrust enforcement, Apple argues against interoperating with alternative app distributors, stating, ``[b]y requiring that all apps on iPhone be distributed through a single trusted source, the App Store, we were able to accomplish our goal of protecting users more effectively than any other platform''~\cite{apple_white_paper}.